Skip to content

 Platforms

 Engineering staff use Linux for professional development work.
-Linux endpoints used for customer work use LUKS full-disk encryption.
+Linux endpoints used for customer work use LUKS full-disk encryption using at least AES-256-equivalent key strength as implemented by distribution-supported LUKS defaults for the device (for example XTS-AES with a 256-bit effective key configuration where applicable).

 QA staff may use Windows where required for test coverage.
-Windows endpoints used for customer work use BitLocker (or equivalent full-disk encryption approved by management) before customer repository, system, or data access is granted.
+Windows endpoints used for customer work use BitLocker (or equivalent full-disk encryption approved by management) with AES-256 (or the strongest option the edition supports) before customer repository, system, or data access is granted.

 Anti-malware